 Priority Areas are identified in the map below.

-NRM North is currently looking for expressions of interest from landholders in Priority Areas 1 & 2.
+NRM North is currently looking for expressions of interest from landholders in all areas.

 This project is supported with funding provided by the Australian and Tasmanian Governments through the Launceston City Deal and the Australian Government's Tamar Estuary River Health Grant.